Ucas-HaoranWei/GOT-OCR2.0/README.md

 - [2024/10/2] [onnx](https://github.com/BaofengZan/GOT-OCRv2-onnx) and [mnn](https://github.com/BaofengZan/mnn-llm-GOT-OCR2.0) versions of GOT-OCR2.0.
 - [2024/9/29]🔥🔥🔥 The community has implemented the first version of [llama_cpp_inference](https://github.com/1694439208/GOT-OCR-Inference).
 - [2024/9/24]🔥🔥🔥 Support [ms-swift](https://github.com/modelscope/ms-swift/issues/2122) quick [Fine-tune](#fine-tune) for your own data.
 - [2024/9/23]🔥🔥🔥 We release the official [Modelscope demo](https://modelscope.cn/studios/stepfun-ai/GOT_official_online_demo).
 Thanks very much for Modelscope providing the GPU resource.
+- [2024/9/19]🔥🔥🔥 GOT-OCR2.0 achieves Huggingface trending #1.
 - [2024/9/14]🔥🔥🔥 We release the official [demo](https://huggingface.co/spaces/ucaslcl/GOT_online).
 Thanks very much for Huggingface providing the GPU resource.
 - [2024/9/13]🔥🔥🔥 We release the [Huggingface](https://huggingface.co/ucaslcl/GOT-OCR2_0) deployment.
 - [2024/9/03]🔥🔥🔥 We open-source the codes, weights, and benchmarks.
 The paper can be found in this [repo](https://github.com/Ucas-HaoranWei/GOT-OCR2.0/blob/main/GOT-OCR-2.0-paper.pdf).
 We also have submitted it to Arxiv.